 There is that social function later.
 Lots of group selfies will be taken and blasted across social media.
 By running now, you may risk standing out as the shiny, red face among your friends.
-Rather run again next week or after all the Christmas/Easter/Valentines/birthdays social events have passed and the required photos have all been taken and posted.
+Instead run again next week, or after all the Christmas/Easter/Valentines/birthdays social events have passed, and the required photos have all been taken and posted.
 Running will still be there next week, pictures last forever.

 7. Nothing to wear

 All your nice running clothes are in the laundry, and all you are left with are some mismatched black tops and tights.
 Don’t fool yourself into thinking black is black, lycra comes in 14 shades of black, and everyone will notice.
 Unless you want to stay indoors and do a stint on (your own private) treadmill, please do the public a favor and skip the run.